qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_form_handling.rst

 Requirements
 ------------
 Form items need two things.
 First of all, it is necessary that the given form item can handle an invalid state and has an invalid message.
-This is guaranteed by the `IForm <http://qooxdoo.org/documentation/1.2#Form>`_ interface already introduced.
+This is guaranteed by the `IForm <http://qooxdoo.org/documentation/1.2#form>`_ interface already introduced.
 But thats not all, the manager needs to acces the value of the form item.
 Therefore, the form item need to specify a value property.
-This value property is defined in the `data specific form interfaces <http://qooxdoo.org/documentation/1.2#Number / String / Color / Date / Boolean>`_ also introduced above.
+This value property is defined in the `data specific form interfaces <http://qooxdoo.org/documentation/1.2#number / string / color / date / boolean>`_ also introduced above.
 So all widgets implementing the ``IForm`` interface and one of the value defining interfaces can be used by the validation.
 For a list which widget implement which interface, take a look at the `widgets section <http://qooxdoo.org/documentation/1.2#widgets>`_ in the document.

 Now that we know what the manager can validate, its time to learn how to validate.
 In general, there are two different approaches in validation.
 The first approach is a client side validation, which is in common cases synchronous.
 On the other hand, a server side validation is asynchronous in most cases.
 We will cover both possibilities in the following sections.